iotempire/iotempower/doc/first-node.rst

 sonoff 3 channel switch and potential gestures on it (see also /examples/sonoff/t1-3).

-To create such a system folder, we need to copy one of folders in the git repository outside of the repository.
+To create such a system folder, we need to copy one of the folders of the cloned git repository to the outside of the repository.
 Let's assume, the new system is called "demo" and our first node should be called "test01".